Do expats from Maryland still owe Maryland state taxes?

 3) Notify relevant parties

-• Inform your employer: Notify your employer about your change of residency.
+• Inform your employer: Notify your employer of your new address.
 This can affect how your income is taxed and helps establish your new domicile.

 • Notify the IRS: Inform the IRS of your address change using Form 8822.
 Extend this notification to all personal and professional entities.